yanamlnk/java-for-beginners/battleship/README.md

 # Project Details

 ### Stages: 5
 Each stage is based upon the previous step.
-1. set up battlefield
+1. Set up battlefield
-2. take one shot based on your battlefield and output result (miss/hit)
+2. Take one shot based on your battlefield and output result (miss/hit)
-3. before taking a shot, make your field foggy (=your ships become invisible)
+3. Before taking a shot, make your field foggy (=your ships become invisible)
-4. add condition when the game will stop (i.e. all ships sunk).
+4. Add condition when the game will stop (i.e. all ships sunk).
 Play the game until all ships on your field are gone
-5. add another player
+5. Add another player

 ## Task description

 Here is a good way to show off your new skills: offer a friend to play a computer game that you wrote yourself!
 Of course, it is much more fun to play Battleship with someone else: the possibility of winning or losing adds a thrill to the game!